Current phase: Waning Crescent Moon

 He then glanced out toward the trees and called out for Noah.
 A moment later, an eleven-year-old boy with claws and pointed ears emerged from the trees.
 He was only in a partial form that was somewhere in between a human and a wolf.
 Karin watched Noah draw back his wolfish features.
 His pointed ears shrunk and his claws became short fingernails.

 He made his way over to them meekly and Radley patted his younger cousin’s head.
 “Amaris wasn’t playing fair with you.
 Fang was helping her hide.”

 Noah looked up and sighed with relief.
 “Phew, I thought I was gonna be in trouble if I lost Amaris.
-I mean I smelt her scent but I couldn’t find her.”
+I mean I smelt her scent but I couldn’t find it.”

 “You just have to practice more with your tracking.
 Besides, we’re not used to looking up.”
 Radley laughed.
 He messed up his cousin’s hair affectionately.

 Amaris patted her head and Karin couldn’t help but smile that the girl was looking for her crown.
 She found the flowers at her feet and she bent down to pick it up.